iKarmaaa123/goals-app/README.md

 ![Architecture](images/Architecture.drawio.png)

+<h2> Setting up AWS ECR Image Repository </h2>

+After git cloning the repository, cd into the ECR module and run ```hcl terraform init ``` to initialise your current working directory, and to also install the provider plugins.

+After that run the ```hcl terraform plan ``` command to see what is going to be created and deployed, and then the ```hcl terraform apply ``` command to deploy the AWS ECR image repo.

+You should see a newly created AWS ECR image

+After you have done that

 <h2> Step 1: Running the node.js application on a container locally </h2>
 We are going to be testing the application on a container running on our local machine before having it run on AWS ECS.
 To do this you will need to build the Docker image by creating a Dockerfile that will handle the application dependencies and setup needed for the app to work within the container: